O. V. Alagesan

-Ozhalur Viswanatha Mudaliar Alagesan (ஒழலூர் விஸ்வநாத முதலியார் அழககேசன்) (6 September 1911 – 3 January 1992) was an Indian politician and freedom fighter from the Indian state of Tamil Nadu.
+Ozhalur Viswanatha Mudaliar Alagesan (6 September 1911 – 3 January 1992) was an Indian politician and freedom fighter from the Indian state of Tamil Nadu.
 He served as a Member of parliament, Lok Sabha from 1952 to 1957, 1962 to 1967 and from 1971 to 1980.

 Politics

 Alagesan was a member of the Constituent Assembly and Provisional Parliament from 1946 to 1951.
 In 1952, he was elected Member of Parliament from Chingleput.
 He lost the elections in 1957 but was re-elected in 1962.

 He supported the anti Hindi agitation and opposed the Central Government's language policy.
 On 11 February 1965, he and C.Subramaniam two union ministers from Madras state, resigned protesting the Union government's language policy.
 After Shastri's assurances to Tamils that English would continue to be used for centre-state and intrastate communications and that the All India Civil Services examination would continue to be conducted in English, he and C.Subramaniam withdrew their resignations.

 He also served as a Member of Parliament from Tiruthani from 1971 to 1977 and Arakkonam from 1977 to 1980.

-As an active parliamentarian, he left an indelible imprint on the proceedings of the House.
-He had also served effectively on various Committees of the House.

-A versatile personality.
-He was a reputed social reformer and a distinguished administrator.
-He relentlessly worked for the removal of social evils like untouchability and prohibition.
+He was known for his work in social reform and administration.

 Alagesan served as India's Ambassador to Ethiopia from 1968 to 1971.